-Come join us for an exciting Fischer Random Chess Tournament!
-This year’s event consists of 6 single rounds of chess with a built in “study time” to prepare for each position.
-This is unlike any other event in Canada and we hope to showcase the interesting games that can arise from this incredible chess variant.
-Conveniently, this year’s Fischer Random Championship occurs on March, 3rd, 2023, 6 days before the birthday of Bobby Fischer himself on March 9th, 1943.
-Come, showcase your skills, we look forward to seeing you here!
+On March 3rd, 2023, 20 players joined the Hart House Chess Club for its 2023 Fischer Random Championship.
+With lightning striking and snow falling, a phenomenon very rarely seen, travelling to Hart House was treacherous and only a handful travelled from outside the University to the event.
+The event consisted of 6 single rounds of chess with a built in “study time” to prepare for each position.
+This was unlike any other event in Canada and we hoped to showcase the interesting games that arise from this incredible chess variant.
+Conveniently, this year’s Fischer Random Championship occurred on March, 3rd, 2023, 6 days before the birthday of Bobby Fischer himself on March 9th, 1943.

 Fischer Random Chess or Chess 960 is a variant of chess, which employs the same board and pieces as standard chess, but the starting position of the pieces on the players’ home ranks is randomized.
 Certain restrictions apply on the randomization, preserving the dynamic nature of the game by retaining bishops of opposite colors for each player and the right to castle for both sides.
 The result is 960 unique possible starting positions.

-In this tournament, the same starting position will be used for all games of the same round of the tournament, but for every new round of the tournament, there will be a new starting position.
-Positions will be displayed on demonstration boards and checked by TDs / arbiters before the round.
+In this tournament, the same starting position was used for all games of the same round of the tournament, but for every new round of the tournament, there was be a new starting position.

 FORMAT AND EVENT DETAILS